 We’re less than 500 metres away from Queen Square bus station where buses run to and from all around the city as far as Bootle, Kirby, Preston, St Helens and Widnes.

 Most buses in Merseyside are low-floor and fully accessible.

 The interchange has accessible toilets, induction systems, seating, tactile maps and more.
 If you need more details on accessibility, or for more infortmation on how to get around, book tickets and plan your journey, visit Merseytravel.

 Liverpool Lime Street railway station is nearby at just 100 metres away with services from the West Coast Main Line, and the TransPennine Express train and other services pass through for local and national services.

 The underground Lime Street Wirral Line station is accessed via the main terminus for local services including Chester and Ellesmere Port.
 Click on our links for handy guides to getting around.

 Accessible facilities at Liverpool Lime Street station can be found at National Rail.

 All entrances have step free access and a lift from the Lime Street entrance to the concourse.

-You’ll also find details low level counters, indication loops, toilets (radar key), lifts and staff support.
+You’ll also find details on low level counters, indication loops, toilets (radar key), lifts and staff support.